chloekeggen/cse15l-lab-reports/lab-report-2.md

 # Part 1: Writing a web server

-Below is the code for my String Server:
+## Below is the code for my String Server:

 ![Image](CodeServer1.PNG)

   -  This is the code that tells our server what we want to happen.
 If the path of my url is "add-message", it will add the string I write in the next line.

 ![Image](CodeServer2.PNG)

   - This is the code that sets up the port for our server so you can access it on the web browser.

+## Below is my code in action on a web browser!

 ![Image](Server.PNG)